Spatially Adaptive SWIPT with Pinching Antenna under Probabilistic LoS Blockage: System Model

-However, the LoS link is subject to random blockage, which is commonly caused by obstacles and user mobility, particularly in high-frequency communication systems such as mmWave and THz.
+In practical wireless environments, the LoS link is subject to random blockage, which is commonly caused by obstacles and user mobility, particularly in high-frequency communication systems such as mmWave and THz.
 To capture this uncertainty, we adopt a probabilistic LoS blockage model.
-The LoS state is governed by a Bernoulli random variable $\gamma \in \{0,1\}$, where $\gamma=1$ indicates an unobstructed LoS path.
-The probability of LoS availability decreases with distance and is expressed as
+Specifically, the LoS condition is modeled as a Bernoulli random variable $\gamma \in \{0,1\}$, where $\gamma=1$ represents the presence of a direct LoS path and $\gamma =0$ indicates blockage.
+The probability that the LOS link exists is expressed as